14 picks

 Berlin

-A newer North Loop listening room from the team behind some of the city’s most respected venues.
+A newer downtown listening room from the team behind some of the city’s most respected venues.
 Tight programming, comfortable seating, a well-designed bar.
 The kind of small new room that gives you faith in the next generation of Minneapolis music.